Understanding Breast Cancer

 Despite these concerns, mammograms remain an effective screening test.
-“Mammograms detect 80–85% of all breast cancers,” says Dr. Powel Brown, a breast at MD Anderson Cancer Center in Houston.
+“Mammograms detect 80–85% of all breast cancers,” says Dr. Powel Brown, a breast A doctor who specializes in treating cancer. at MD Anderson Cancer Center in Houston.
 “It’s still the best screening test we have, although imaging tests such as breast MRI, ultrasound, and breast tomograms are also being used, particularly in high-risk women.”

 Experts recommend that women consult a health care provider at age 40, discuss their risks, and together decide when it’s best to start mammogram screening.
 Some women may not need to start these tests until age 50.
 “Screening, like treatment, should be individualized,” Brown says.

 “Data shows an approximately 20% relative reduction in death for women who start getting mammograms at age 50 and have them every year or 2,” says Dr. Leslie Ford, who specializes in clinical research and cancer prevention at NIH.